Do you Tip Furniture Delivery? Here’s What you Need to Know

 Some furniture retailers offer free delivery of their goods within a certain radius.
 You can also get a waiver on the delivery fee from the retailers upon purchasing furniture worth a particular amount.
 Some firms do not involve themselves in the delivery process, and you need to make your arrangements.

 If you are buying your furniture online, you may pay the delivery company based on the shipping zip code.
-But, some furniture retailers who use Amazon to sell their goods offer free deliveries to their clients with Amazon prime membership.
+But, some furniture retailers who use Amazon to sell their goods offer free deliveries to their clients with Amazon Prime membership.

 Does the furniture delivery fee include assembly?